 Can I use a foot massager for improved circulation?

-• Choose a foot massager that has adjustable settings for pressure, speed, and intensity.
+✅ Choose a model with adjustable pressure, speed, and intensity

-• Start with a low intensity setting and gradually increase the pressure as needed.
+✅ Start on a low setting and increase gradually

-• Focus on the soles of your feet and the area between your toes.
+✅ Focus on the soles and between the toes

-• Massage each foot for around 10 minutes.
+✅ Massage each foot for about 10 minutes

-• Finish the massage by rubbing your feet with a cloth or towel.
+✅ Finish by gently rubbing your feet with a towel

 References